Skip to Main Contents

 (Base)

-Category 11: In general, we calculate emissions for products sold domestically and overseas in the relevant period by multiplying the number of products sold in Asia, Europe, North America, Japan, Oceania, Central and South America and other regions (pleasure boats are limited to those sold in Japan) by the model average fuel consumption (or model electricity usage), yearly running distance (or yearly usage) and lifetime years of use to obtain the lifetime fuel consumption (or lifetime electricity usage) of the products sold in that period and then multiplying the lifetime fuel consumption (or lifetime electricity usage) by an emissions factor to obtain the amount of emissions.
+* Category 11: In general, we calculate emissions for products sold domestically and overseas in the relevant period by multiplying the number of products sold in Asia, Europe, North America, Japan, Oceania, Central and South America and other regions by the model average fuel consumption (or model electricity usage), yearly running distance (or yearly usage) and lifetime years of use to obtain the lifetime fuel consumption (or lifetime electricity usage) of the products sold in that period and then multiplying the lifetime fuel consumption (or lifetime electricity usage) by an emissions factor to obtain the amount of emissions.

 Initiatives for "Resource Recycling"